0xae/omx-engine/README.md

 and at the same time provide unbreakable security upon settlement procedure.

-The unsecure window is between the matching the orders and finalizing the settlement procedures, that is what omx is about.
+The unsecure window is between the matching the orders and finalizing the settlement procedures, that is what this research is about.